 Now, let us consider the behavior of $S(y)$ starting from the first zero.
 At the first zero, in the jump by $1$, $S(y)$ passes through zero and remains on the principle branch (see Figure~\ref{fig:arg_counting}).
 The branch cut in the $z$-plane is along the negative $x$-axis, thus on the principle branch $-1 < S(y) \le 1$.
 At the points $\yplus_n$, where the imaginary part is zero, the vast majority of them have $\Re\big[\zeta\big(\tfrac{1}{2}+i\yplus_n\big)\big] > 0$ according to item \ref{titchave} above, and thus for the most part $S(\yplus_n) =0$.
 Thus $S(y) =0$ at infinitely many points $\yplus_n$ between zeros, consistent with $\langle S \rangle = 0$.

 At the relatively rare points $\yplus_n$ where $\Re\big[\zeta\big(\tfrac{1}{2}+i\yplus_n\big)\big] < 0$, $S(y)$ crosses one of the lines $S(y) = \pm 1$.
-Taking into account the properties \ref{titchave} and \ref{DeltaS}, one concludes that $S(y)$ primarily stays in the principle branch, i.e. it can pass to another branch, but it quickly returns to the principal branch.
+Taking into account the properties and \ref{DeltaS} and \ref{titchave}, one expects that $S(y)$ primarily stays in the principle branch, i.e. it can pass to another branch, it has to otherwise it cannot grow as $\log y$, but it must return to the principal branch in order for $\langle S \rangle$ = 0.
 An example where this occurs is close to the point $\yplus_{127}=282.455$.
 The function starts to change branch, and as soon as it crosses the branch cut, there is a Riemann zero at $y_{127} = 282.465$ so $S(y)$ jumps by $1$ coming back to the principal branch again.